Policy and Instructions for Compute Time Applications

 The PI for Large projects must be employed at a Swedish University/University College at the level of Assistant professor (forskarassistent) or higher.

-For more information about large applications see: SNIC Large
+For more information about large applications see: NAISS Large

 The PI for Medium projects must be employed at a Swedish University/University College at the level of Assistant professor (forskarassistent) or higher.

-For more information about medium sized applications see: SNIC Medium
+For more information about medium sized applications see: NAISS Medium

 For more information about small applications, see: SNIC Small